Shubhamb7/OnlineMovieStreaming/README.md

 * created using only PHP,HTML/CSS & MySQL server

-* truncate all the tables after importing them
+* truncate all the tables after importing them & edit the database name in dbh.php

 - create a "uploads" folder to store the uploaded images/posters of the movie/video.
 - create a "video-uploads" folder to store uploaded videos of the corresponding image.